Improve cash flow management

 The global leader in improving working capital management

-REL, a division of The Hackett Group Inc., has helped many of the world’s leading businesses release billions through sustainable working capital improvements.
+The Hackett Group Inc. has helped many of the world’s leading businesses release billions through sustainable working capital improvements.
 We focus on three critical end-to-end processes that impact working capital performance – inventory management, accounts receivable and accounts payable – to improve cash flow management and service performance while enabling cost optimization and risk management.

 Through more than 30 years working with Global 1000 enterprises, we understand accounts receivable best practices that can drive effective working capital management.
 We examine all facets of the revenue cycle – from sales and quote management to order processing to invoicing to collections to cash application – that impact accounts receivable balances.
 This cash flow analysis helps you understand how and when cash moves from your customers into your organization.

 We blend our experience, tools and understanding of business best practices with your team’s operational experience and local knowledge to create a holistic working capital management solution that can improve cash, cost and service levels – and equip your organization to realize and sustain better working capital performance.

 We have used this approach to deliver successful working capital initiatives in more than 60 countries.
 These projects not only deliver tangible working capital and cash flow improvements; they also produce exceptional return on investment in a short time frame.

 Target and improve key accounts receivable process metrics